Parallel self-testing of EPR pairs under computational assumptions: Completeness of self-testing protocol

 In the following, we use the shorthand $\hatb_i\coloneqq \hatb(k_i,y_i) \in \{0,1\}$ and, for $a\in \{0,1\}$, $\hatx_{a,i}\coloneqq\hatx(a, k_i, y_i)\in \calX$.

 In the second round, there are two cases, ``preimage'' or ``Hadamard''.
-In the ``preimage'' case, the prover measures the $b$ and $x$ registers of each $\ket{\phi_i}$ in the computational basis and sends the outcome to the prover.
-This will always be accepted by the prover using the definition of $\CHK$.
+In the ``preimage'' case, the device measures the $b$ and $x$ registers of each $\ket{\phi_i}$ in the computational basis and sends the outcome to the device.
+This will always be accepted by the device using the definition of $\CHK$.